madeleinedarbyshire/CMP3035/wk7/exercise-tracker/README.md

 ## Implement the Tracking page
 1. Implement onChangeText so that `text` is updated when the input changes.

-2. Use `navigator.geolocation.watchPosition` to start monitoring position changes.
-Provide callbacks onGeolocation and onGeolocationError as well geolocationPositionOpts to the function.
+2. Get the set `id` as the watchID using setWatchID.

 3. Make the 'Track' button start tracking.

-4. In onGeolocation, append the latest position to trackingData.

-5. In stopTracking, stop monitoring by invoking `navigator.geolocation.clearWatch`, calling storeRoute, and resetting the state.

-6. Make the 'Stop' button stop tracking.
+4. Make the 'Stop' button stop tracking.

-7. Use AsyncStorage.setItem to save the route in storage.
+5. Use AsyncStorage.setItem to save the route in storage.
 Remember to use `JSON.stringfy` to convert the object to a string.